scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 Introduction
 ------------

-The world relies heavily on combustion to provide energy in useful forms for human consumption; in particular, the transportation sector accounts for nearly 30% of the energy use in the United States and of that, more than 90% is supplied by combustion of fossil fuels :cite:`MER2016`.
+The world relies heavily on combustion to provide energy in useful and clean forms for human consumption; in particular, the transportation sector accounts for nearly 30% of the energy use in the United States and of that, more than 90% is supplied by combustion of fossil fuels :cite:`MER2016`.
 Unfortunately, emissions from the combustion of traditional fossil fuels have been implicated in a host of deleterious effects on human health and the environment :cite:`Avakian2002` and fluctuations in the price of fossil fuels can have a negative impact on the economy :cite:`Owen2010`.

 Two methods are being considered to reduce the impact of fossil fuel combustion in transportation on the environment and the economy, namely: 1) development of new fuel sources and 2) development of new engine technologies.

-Unfortunately, it is not straightforward to combine new fuels with newly designed engines.
+The challenge for engineers is that it is not straightforward to combine new fuels with newly designed engines.
 For instance, the design process of a new engine may become circular: the "best" alternative fuel should be tested in the "best" engine, but the "best" engine depends on which is selected as the "best" alternative fuel.
-One way to short circuit this process is by employing computer-aided design and modeling of new engines with new fuels to design engines to be able to utilize several fuels.
+One way to short circuit this process is by employing computer-aided design and modeling of new engines with new fuels to develop advanced engines to be able to utilize multiple conventional and alternative fuels.
 The key to this process is the development of accurate and predictive combustion models.

-These models of combustion are typically descriptions of the chemical kinetic pathways the fuel and oxidizer undergo as they break down into carbon dioxide and water.
+These models of combustion are typically descriptions of the chemical kinetic pathways the hydrocarbon fuel and oxidizer undergo as they break down into carbon dioxide and water.
 There may be as many as several tens of thousands of pathways in the model for combustion of a particular fuel, with each pathway requiring several parameters to describe its rate.
 Therefore, it is important to thoroughly validate the operation of the model by comparison to experimental data collected over a wide range of conditions.

 One type of data that is particularly relevant for transportation applications is the ignition delay.
 The ignition delay is a global combustion property depending on the interaction of many of